nelsonenzo/repeter/README.md

 repeter tunnel up
 ```

-After it's initialized, you don't need to run that again as long as `./config.json` is properly formatted, even after a `repeter pulumi destroy`.
+After it's initialized, you don't need to run that again as long as `./config.json` is properly formatted, even after a `repeter destroy`.

 Run `repeter aws down`, then edit the local ports it maps to.